 For BORBET, the preservation of habitats and ecosystems is very important.
-Since our company was founded more than 140 years ago, we have ensured that there are sufpromoting nature at our sites has always been our top priority.
+Since our company was founded more than 140 years ago, we have ensured that there are sufbiodiversity in order to plan joint projects in the future and to manage the topic centrally.
+A procedure that has already proven itself in dealing with water stress zones.